Why The Small Business Rescue Program Has Slowed Way Down

 For one thing, some of the very smallest businesses were not allowed to get into the program until later.
 While the PPP's first round opened on April 3, independent contractors and freelancers weren't allowed to apply until April 10.

 "By then, there was a huge queue for the portal [where lenders submit PPP applications]," Long said.
-"So, you know, for that class of borrower, they may have just gotten pushed to round two."
+"So, you know, for that class of borrower, they may have just gotten pushed to Round 2."

 Funding for the first round ran out on April 16, just six days after those one-person businesses were first allowed to apply.